SoloBary/thesis-poc/README.md

 ---

-## Lessons Learned

-**Falco rule `override: enabled: replace` requires the rule to exist in the loaded ruleset.**
-If the rule name does not match exactly — including capitalization and punctuation — Falco fails at startup with a validation error.
-Always verify the exact rule name with `grep "^- rule:" /etc/falco/falco_rules.yaml` before writing overrides.
-The colon in `Falco internal: metrics snapshot` must be quoted in YAML.

-**Falco internal metrics snapshots bypass `minimumpriority`.**
-The `Falco internal: metrics snapshot` events are not emitted as standard rule matches — they bypass the priority filter in Falcosidekick and flood the UI.
-The correct fix is `--set falco.metrics.output_rule=false` at the Falco level, not a filter in Falcosidekick.

-**kind nodes require explicit host mounts for eBPF.**
-Without mounting `/proc`, `/sys`, and `/` from the host into the control-plane node container, Falco's eBPF probe cannot access host kernel data.
-This is not documented prominently in the Falco kind quickstart.

-**Kyverno namespace exceptions must cover all system tooling.**
-Applying policies to `kube-system`, `monitoring`, `falco`, `trivy-system`, `istio-system`, and `kyverno` itself is mandatory before switching any policy to `Enforce` mode.
-Without exceptions, Kyverno blocks its own DaemonSets and the entire security stack fails to start.

-**Trivy DB mirror reliability.**
-`mirror.gcr.io` is periodically unavailable.
-The stable alternative is `public.ecr.aws/aquasecurity/trivy-db`.
-Set this as the DB repository in the Trivy Operator values if scans fail with download errors.

-**The `falcosecurity_*` metric prefix is breaking.**
-Any Grafana dashboard, alert rule, or PromQL query using the legacy `falco_*` prefix will return no data against Falco 0.38+.
-The Grafana community dashboard ID 11914 is built against the old prefix and will show empty panels.
-The dashboard in this repo uses the correct current metric names.

----

 ## Real-World Threat Context

 During the development of this thesis (March 2026), a real supply chain attack targeted the Trivy scanner itself.
 Threat actor **TeamPCP** published malicious versions of `trivy`, `trivy-action`, and `setup-trivy` to GitHub, containing a credential stealer paired with a self-propagating worm named **CanisterWorm**.
 The worm spread across 141 npm packages by harvesting npm authentication tokens and republishing infected versions autonomously.